StreamRoll/streamrollcompound/README.md

 4. `npx hardhat run scripts/deploy.js --network rinkeby`

-5. Play with the contract in the frontend and / or the contract itself
+5. Play with the contract in the frontend and / or the contract itself.